-All of our products are made from renewable, sustainable plant based material so not only is our products good for the planet but you can actually add them to your businesses food waste collection or home food waste collection and they will break down within months (it can be as little as 12 weeks of 24 depending on the type of conditions it is composted in) so we realised it may be a good idea to give you some tips on composting to help you turn your packaging into soil enriching nitrogen.
+All of our compostable products are made from renewable, sustainable plant based material so not only are our products good for the planet but you can actually add them to your businesses food waste collection or home food waste collection and they will break down within months (it can be as little as 13 weeks or 26 weeks depending on the type of conditions it is composted in) so we realised it may be a good idea to give you some tips on composting to help you turn your packaging into soil enriching nitrogen.

 All of our products are made from plants and can be composted (even the plastic looking products as they are also made from plants).